titumozammel/human-energy-enablement/README.md

 4. Did the change improve effective application?
 5. Did improved application strengthen execution?

+A concise leadership test is:

+> **What capability exists?
+What is preventing its application?
+What condition must change next?**

-This keeps the diagnosis focused on conditions rather than automatically attributing execution problems to individual effort or capability.
+This keeps diagnosis focused on conditions without removing individual responsibility where individual responsibility is genuinely relevant.

 ---

 # 32. HEEn MATURITY

-HEEn maturity can be viewed as:
+HEEn maturity can be viewed conceptually as:

 > **Constrained → Aware → Responsive → Enabled → Integrated → Adaptive → Sustainable**

 ### Constrained

 Capability frequently cannot be effectively applied.

 ### Aware

 Enablement constraints are recognized.

 ### Responsive

 The organization responds to identified restrictions.

 ### Enabled

 Important organizational conditions support effective application.

 ### Integrated

 Enablement becomes integrated across organizational interfaces.

 ### Adaptive

 Enablement conditions evolve with changing work and requirements.

 ### Sustainable

 The organization consistently maintains conditions that support effective application and sustainable execution.

+This is a conceptual maturity model, not a validated measurement scale.

 ---